bbottema/simple-java-mail/modules/cli-module/DAEMON.md

 The standalone archive includes one optional, tested Linux convenience at `daemon/systemd/sjm-daemon.service`.
 It is not enabled during installation.
 Windows users do not need a Scheduled Task or Windows Service: on-demand acquisition launches a hidden per-user process.

 Homebrew and Chocolatey distribution is tracked separately in [issue #708](https://github.com/bbottema/simple-java-mail/issues/708).
-It is not required for the daemon: until those packages are published, use the portable ZIP or tar and rely on `-d` or the normal daemon-management commands.
+They install the same portable CLI and do not add service integration.
+Until those packages are published, use the portable ZIP or tar.
+In every installation, daemon use remains `-d` or the normal `sjm daemon ...` commands.

 ### Containers